apache/trafficserver/doc/release-notes/upgrading.en.rst

 The ``records.config`` file has been renamed to :file:`records.yaml` and now it is structured in YAML format.

-The following :file:`records.yaml` chnages have been made:
+The following :file:`records.yaml` changes have been made:

 - The records.yaml entry ``proxy.config.http.down_server.abort_threshold`` has been removed.
 - The records.yaml entry ``proxy.config.http.connect_attempts_max_retries_dead_server`` has been renamed to ``proxy.config.http.connect_attempts_max_retries_down_server``.